 Complete Online Orientation

 Online Orientation must be complete prior to attending your on-campus orientation.
-The Online Orientation will be available on April 11.

 Plus, any additional college-specific checklist items.